 A boxplot summarizes the distribution of a continuous variable.
-It displays its median, its first and third quartiles and its outliers.
-This page explains how to build a basic boxplot with ggplot2.
+It displays its median, its first and third quartiles, and its outliers.

 The ggplot2